wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 Read the <strong>Mod Installation Instructions</strong> section from the <a href="https://thebestoftimes.moddinglinked.com/mo2.html#installationInstructions" target="_blank">The Best of Times MO2 section</a>.

-### Why do I get a Application Load Error 5:0000065434 message when I try to launch the game?
+### Why do I get an Application Load Error 5:0000065434 message when I try to launch the game?

 Run your game directly through Steam once.
 You may also need to restart Steam and/or Mod Organizer 2.
 If that still doesn't work, place a copy of your <strong>Steam.exe</strong> (not a shortcut) into the game's <strong>Root</strong> folder.